adrianbj/PageRenameOptions/README.md

 * The selected roles will not be subject to any of the rules below.
 * The name will change automatically with the title, but they will be able to manually edit the page name as desired.

-###Force Match

-* If checked, the name will always match the title and it will not be possible to manually edit the name.
-* If checked, this will override the other two settings.

 ###Initial Differences Protected

 * If checked, further changes to the name (to match a changing title) will not happen if the name is already different from the title (evaluated on page edit initial load).

+###Prevent Manual Changes

+* If checked, it won't be possible to manually edit the name.
+* If checked, this will disable the "Live Changes Protected" setting since it won't be possible to make any manual changes.

 ###Live Changes Protected

-If checked, further changes to the name (to match a changing title) will not happen if the name field was manually changed at any time during the current page edit.
+* If checked, further changes to the name (to match a changing title) will not happen if the name field was manually changed at any time during the current page edit.

 ## License